Pratik28S/CODSOFT/README.md

 As far as i know i am allowed to use resources throughout the internet and i'll use some AI modules like chatGpt but just to learn and none of my code is copied.
 The reason is pretty simple i am new to java that's it.

 Tasks chosen : 1.
 Number Game.
                2. Student Grade Calculator.
                3. Currency Converter.

+Update: 29/08 21:45
+My First task is completed and have uploaded the file of the same.
+Also I'll attach my hand written notes that I thought I should apply to the code not everything I wrote is implemented in the code as I started very late on working on this project and wasting my time on only 1 task isn't a good option for me right now but I'll add those features to the code as soon as I complete all the 3 tasks.